clojure/tools.namespace/README.md

 **New in 0.2.2:** The namespace **clojure.tools.namespace.move**
 contains utilities to aid in moving and renaming Clojure namespaces.
-This code is ALPHA and subject to change.
+This code is still ALPHA, and it modifies your source files, so be careful.

 Reloading Code: Motivation